 - Students pay their normal State University Fee to CSU San Marcos, currently $3,858/semester.
 No tuition or fees due at Maynooth.

 - On-campus residence: $550-$725 per month; Off-campus residence (room only): $500 per month and up

-- Health Insurance: $47/month
+- Health Insurance: $265/semester

 - Cost of meals and personal expenses will vary, but average $650 per month.

-- Sample 2017-18 Budget
+- Sample 2020-21 Budget

 - For Fall Semester/Year Study: March 15

 - For Spring Semester Study: October 1